pnsaeta/p064/docs/PD-PD2.md

 ## Solving Laplace's Equation in a Circular Region

 If the region in which you seek to solve Laplace's equation is not rectangular but circular, it will make sense to return to the definition of the laplacian and express this operator in terms of polar coordinates.
-Since the laplacian is the divergence of the gradient, we need to work out (or look up) expressions for these operators in polar coordinates.
+Since the laplacian is the divergence of the gradient, we need to work out (or look up and take on faith) expressions for these operators in polar coordinates.

 The gradient is straightforward:
 \\[
     \grad V = \pdv{V}{r} \vu{r} + \frac1r \pdv{V}{\theta} \vu*{\theta}
 \\]
 To figure out the divergence, recall that it is defined as the ratio of the flux out of the "volume" divided by the volume as the volume goes to zero.
 In the 2-D case, volume is replaced by area, which is $$\dd{a} = r\dd{\theta} \dd{r}$$.
-As illustrated in the figure below, the net flux of vector field $$\vb{A}$$ out of the area is
+As illustrated in <a href="#Fig3">Fig.&nbsp;3</a> below, the net flux of vector field $$\vb{A}$$ out of the area is
 \\[
     A_r(r+\dd{r}, \theta) (r+\dd{r}) \dd{\theta} - A_r(r,\theta) r\dd{\theta}
     + A_\theta(r, \theta + \dd{\theta}) \dd{r} - A_\theta(r,\theta) \dd{r}